gomesdigital/airplonk/README.md

 cd AirPlonk
 ./install_macOS.sh
 ```
-The install_macos.sh will take care of putting files where they need to be, but
+The install_macos.sh script will take care of putting files where they need to
-you'll need to install the project dependencies on your own.
-AirPlonk will however
+be but, you'll need to install the project dependencies on your own.
+AirPlonk
-list these for us should it detect any.
+will however list these for us should it detect any.

 ### Android-Termux
 ```